-Acknowledgements

-The authors would like to thank Julien Ross and Peter Selinger for useful discussions on technical details as well as on approaches and directions for this work.
-We would also like to thank the reviewers for useful comments for improving this paper.
+Acknowledgements The authors acknowledge the support of the Natural Sciences and Engineering Research Council of Canada.
+We would also like to thank the reviewers for their comments, which helped us to improve the paper.
+In addition, we would like to thank Julien Ross and Peter Selinger for useful discussions on technical details as well as on approaches and directions for this work.
+Finally, the second author would also like to extend her gratitude to the University of Ottawa's Writers Retreats.